WorldFamousElectronics/PulseSensorPlayground/docs/signal-coach/README.md

 This folder is the complete source for the public PulseSensor Signal Coach.
 There is no framework, package install, bundler, minified file, server-side detector, or private runtime.
-Chrome receives a pulse-wave sample and runs beat detection, IBI, BPM, confidence, coaching states, and Re-sync locally.
+Chrome receives one or two pulse-wave samples and runs beat detection, IBI, BPM, confidence, coaching states, and same-cycle PTT pairing locally.

 Public app: <https://pulsesensor.com/pages/signal-coach>
 Standalone dashboard: <https://worldfamouselectronics.github.io/PulseSensorPlayground/signal-coach/>